 Collaboration with Stakeholders

-AT&T works with numerous organizations that promote digital safety and citizenship, and we are committed to working cooperatively with local, state and federal law enforcement in their efforts to protect children online.
-Through these alliances, AT&T supports many programs that raise the profiles of digital safety issues and provide resources and tools to consumers who seek more information.
-We also participate in and host community summits, panels and educational events that help consumers of all ages learn how to safely and efficiently manage technology.
+AT&T works with a number of organizations that promote digital safety and the responsible use of technology.
+We are also committed to collaborating with local, state and federal law enforcement in their efforts to protect children online and from sexual exploitation and victimization.
+Through these alliances, AT&T supports programs that raise the profiles of digital safety issues and provide resources and tools to consumers who seek more information.
+We also participate in and host panels and educational events that help consumers of all ages learn how to safely and efficiently manage technology.

 Examples of our partnerships include:

-- Oasis Institute: AT&T helps narrow the technology-skills gap for older adults by supporting the Oasis Institute’s Connections program.
-Our support enables the Oasis Institute to continue expanding and updating the Connections technology training program, which helps adults build skills and confidence using computers, the internet and portable devices.
-In 2020, AT&T provided support for Oasis to offer online safety and technology training virtually during the COVID-19 pandemic.
+- Oasis Institute: AT&T helps narrow the technology skills gap for older adults by supporting the Oasis Institute’s Connections technology training program, which helps seniors build skills and confidence using computers, the internet and portable devices.

-- Common Sense Media: AT&T collaborates with Common Sense Media, a global non-profit organization focused on the digital well-being of all children, to share and promote online safety information and digital parenting resources.
-Common Sense Media age-based information and reviews are also integrated into some AT&T Television services, including DIRECTV.
+- Common Sense Media: AT&T collaborates with Common Sense Media to share and promote online safety information and digital parenting resources through AT&T ScreenReady.

-- National Center for Missing and Exploited Children: AT&T notifies the National Center for Missing and Exploited Children and law enforcement about any information concerning child sexual abuse material of which we become aware through the provision of our services.
-We’re committed to working cooperatively with local, state and federal officials in their efforts to protect children from sexual exploitation and victimization.
+- National Center for Missing and Exploited Children: AT&T notifies the National Center for Missing and Exploited Children and law enforcement about information concerning child sexual abuse material of which we become aware through the provision of our services.